NCKU-CIoTlab/TALMA-on-ALPS/README.md

 Our pipeline utilizes existing state-of-the-art pose estimation methods for constructing the 3D posture model of each subject.
 Specifically:

-- A. We apply AlphaPose for 2D human pose estimation.
+- A. AlphaPose for 2D human pose estimation.
-- B. The 2D keypoints are then lifted to 3D space using Dual-stream Spatio-temporal Transformer (DST).
+- B. Dual-stream Spatio-temporal Transformer (DST) for lifting 2D keypoints to 3D space.

-These two components are integrated as part of our implementation of the abstract modules PHP-Net and 3DPHP-Net, which realize the functions $F_{PHP}$ and $F_{3DPHP}$ defined in our formulation.
+These two components are integrated as part of our implementation of the abstract modules PHP-Net and 3DPHP-Net, which realize the functions $\absfunc_{PHP}$ and $F_{3DPHP}$ defined in our formulation.

 We emphasize that while AlphaPose and MotionBERT are adopted for keypoint extraction, the system design and transformation logic in TALMA-on-ALPS is original.
 Notably, we propose the CAFE transformation, which converts 3D keypoint data into our ALPS representation---a novel angle-of-limb based structure that is robust to camera-angle variations.
 This transformation plays a crucial role in enabling the TALMA matching algorithm to operate across arbitrary viewpoints.